Pearce-Ropion/a-bugs-life/readme.md

 4. The new bug report will show up on your list of reported bugs to the left
 5. In the center of the screen you will be able to see details about the bug report including the its current status
 6. Switch to the `Manager` account
-    * You are welcome to do this in whatever way you see fit
 7. You should see the bug report you just created at the top of the list on the left
 8. Assign the bug report to a tester by clicking the `Re-Assign` button on thr right side of the screen
     * An additional step would be to first click the `Assign to Me` button to assign the bug report to the `Manager`